What you can expect from us

 It is important that complaints are made as soon as possible after the event and contain as many details as possible, so it would be helpful if you could include the following information:

-When – the date of the issue that you are complaining about
+when – the date of the issue that you are complaining about

-Who – the name(s) of any individual(s) that you are complaining about
+who – the name(s) of any individual(s) that you are complaining about

-What – how you think we can put matters right
+what – how you think we can put matters right

 How we will deal with your complaint

-We will acknowledge your complaint within five working days of receipt and respond fully within 20 working days.
+We will acknowledge your complaint within 5 working days of receipt and respond fully within 20 working days.
 If this is not possible, we will contact you to explain when you can expect a full reply and what action we plan to take to resolve the issue.